 Is there a tree more outrageously sensual than the fig?
-Those iconic leaves, the sculptural branching habit, and those sweet-as-honey fruit that are the stuff of legends and lore.
+Those iconic leaves, the sculptural branching habit, and those sweet-as-honey fruits that are the stuff of legends and lore.
 Cleopatra dished them up to Mark Antony.
 Adam and Eve found the foliage to be a handy coverall.
 Nations went to war over them.

 Figs are also a bit of a botanical oddity as they’re not actually “fruits” but a mass of inverted flowers.
 Wait, what?
 Yes, the flowers are inside the “fruits” and what you are eating are the blooms.
-(Impress your friends–this structure is known botanically as a synconium.)
+(Impress your friends–this structure is known botanically as a syconium.)
 Best eaten lusciously ripe and sun-warmed straight off the tree, figs can vary in size, shape, flavor, texture, and time of harvest and can be black, green, brown, violet, yellow, or purple.
 Self-fruitful, so you need only one plant to produce fruit easy to grow, and there’s one for just about every size garden (and several that are quite cold tolerant).

 Choosing the Best Fig For Your Space

 Mature fig trees can be 15 to 30 feet tall–space a bit apart so that you can really see the unique shape of the mature tree.
 There are several varieties that stay naturally small and fit nicely into large containers (see below).
 If you have the room, plant several and choose early-, mid-, and late- fruiting varieties to extend the harvest from early summer into early fall.
 Some figs will produce fruit very early in the season, called a “breba” crop, as well as the main crop.